 A learner satisfaction survey, even a simple one, can help you gather data on how much your participants value the training.
 Higher satisfaction equals higher engagement and success overall.

 Some basic satisfaction questions you can add to your evaluations are:

 - How would you rate your experience in this course?

 - Which parts of the training are most useful in your job?

-Make sure these LMS reports are included in your regular monitoring, bonus if you can schedule them to be delivered the week before you’re due to submit your grant report.
+Make sure these training metrics are included in your regular monitoring.
+Bonus if you can schedule them to be delivered the week before you’re due to submit your grant report.
 Even if you don’t have a grant reporting requirement, still fold in these best practices so you know how your training is performing and make timely adjustments as needed.People vector created by vectorjuice – www.freepik.com